Discrete exterior calculus

 Flat operator converting vector fields to 1-forms.

 A generic function for discrete flat operators.
-Currently only the DPP-flat from (Hirani 2003, Definition 5.5.2) and (Desbrun et al 2005, Definition 7.3) is implemented.
+Currently the DPP-flat from (Hirani 2003, Definition 5.5.2) and (Desbrun et al 2005, Definition 7.3) is implemented, as well as a primal-to-primal flat, which assumes linear-interpolation of the vector field across an edge, determined solely by the values at the endpoints.

 See also: the sharp operator .